AbelHristodor/AbelHristodor.github.io/_posts/2024-09-11-securing-docker-containers.md

 #### 6. **Regularly Scan and Verify Container Images**

-Container images can contain vulnerabilities, especially when built from outdated base images or dependencies.
-To address this, it’s essential to regularly scan your container images for vulnerabilities and apply updates to patched versions of libraries or dependencies.
+Container images can contain *vulnerabilities*, especially when built from **outdated** base images or dependencies.
+To address this, it’s essential to regularly **scan your container images** for vulnerabilities and apply updates to patched versions of libraries or dependencies.

 Several tools are available for scanning Docker images, including: